urfinjs/Ki-Chain-testnet-challenge/relayer-setup-guide.md

       channel-id: channel-0
 ```

-example of the relayer config.yaml
+example of the relayer config.yaml; don't forget that your rpc-addr should match rpc addresses of your nodes
 ```
 global:
   api-listen-addr: :5183